sohwencong/Descriptive-Analytics-Project/README.md

    a.
 Find out the underlying reasons for those customers that have dropped in sales and look for possible ways to improve them.

 6. From insight 6:
    a.
 Setting up a new office in China (SAR) is an excellent growth driver.
 The company can tap on this new office to obtain lower cost supplies and generate new sales.
-Sales of better quality EMEA/USA-made products can       be sold to China while cheaper China-made products can be sold to EMEA and USA.
+Sales of better quality EMEA/USA-made products can       be sold to China while cheaper China-made products can be sold to EMEA and USA.<br>
    b.
 In order to further boost sales, top sales persons shall be incentivized while the bottom sales persons shall be encouraged to perform better.